Earnest Student Loan Refinancing Review

 Personal:

-You must be a U.S. citizen or possess a 10-year permanent resident card and be at least 18 years old.
+You must be a U.S. citizen or possess a 10-year permanent resident card and be at least 18 years old or the age of majority.
 Your enrollment status needs to be less than half-time with your loans in repayment.
 Either that or the degree you’re pursuing must be complete by the end of the semester when applying.
-Those looking to refinance cannot be residents of Alabama, Delaware, Kentucky, Nevada, or Rhode Island.
+Those looking to refinance cannot be residents of Nevada.
 Anyone in the other U.S. states and the District of Columbia are eligible for Earnest student loan refinancing.
 Due to some state rate regulations not being aligned with Earnests’ variable rates, those types of loans are not available in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee or Texas.

 Loan:

 Applicants must be the primary borrower on loans they want to refinance and the debt needs to be from you attending a Title IV school.
-The amount of the loan must be a minimum of $5000, a significantly lower threshold than some other banks.
-Current loans held with Earnest without at least six months of on-time payments are off-limits for refinancing.
-Applicants’ student loans should all be in good standing.
-No refinancing is available on loans currently in delinquency or default.
+The amount of the loan must be a minimum of $5000*, a significantly lower threshold than some other banks.
+Current loans held with Earnest without at least four months of consecutive, on-time payments are off-limits for refinancing.
+Applicants’ student loan accounts should all be in good standing.
+No refinancing is available on loans currently in default or collections.
 That doesn’t mean you can’t potentially get refinancing once loans are out of default, though.

 Financial:

 Applicants must be current on rent/mortgage payments and not have bankruptcy on their credit.
-You need to have a minimum credit score of 650 and be currently employed or have established income.
-If you are self-employed, you will need to provide three years of 1040’s (it was two years until May 1st, 2020).
+You need to have a minimum credit score of 680 and be currently employed or have consistent income.

 Outside of those, there are a few other important things to bear in mind.
 You must have spending patterns that indicate you typically spend less than you earn and a bank account balance that is increasing (Earnest will link to your account for verifying these things).
 There needs to be at least a small rainy day fund able to cover expenses for a minimum of two months (including housing).
 You must not be getting regularly charged overdraft, insufficient fund, or late fees and have a history of making payments on-time.